cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 The Pleasure-Predicting Sheet is one of only 50 to 100 methods that David has learned or created for defeating depression and anxiety.
 He doesn't see it as a complete treatment for depression, but it usually has some nice mood-elevating effects.
 Fabrice and I encourage you to try it this week, so you can let us know how it works for you!

-Next week, we'll have another cool tool you can use to boost your happiness by overcoming procrastination!

 Mon, 05 Feb 2018 09:00:00 +0000

-### 075: Five Simple Ways to Boost Your Happiness (Part 2) — The Anti-Procrastination Sheet
+## 075: Five Simple Ways to Boost Your Happiness (Part 2) — The Anti-Procrastination Sheet

 [rss](http://feelinggood.libsyn.com/075-five-simple-ways-to-boost-your-happiness-part-2-the-anti-procrastination-sheet)

 Procrastination is one of the most common causes of unhappiness, and this bad habit is almost universal.
 We all put off the tasks we dread because they make us anxious, and because we're tempted to do other things that are way more rewarding.
 But the longer you procrastinate, the worse you feel, and this robs you of motivation.
 As a result, you fall into a vicious cycle where procrastination triggers negative feelings like depression, anxiety, and guilt, and your negative feelings, in turn, reduce your motivation and trigger more procrastination.
 A vicious cycle.

 Fabrice and I are going to show you how to break the cycle and boost your happiness.
 To get started, please think of ONE thing you've been procrastinating on.
 It could be anything, such as working on your taxes, cleaning your garage, filing papers, working on a paper or presentation you've been avoiding, reading something you have to read for school or work--anything at all.

 Now I want to ask you a question.
 Would you like to overcome the procrastination so you can get started on that task?
 If your answer is no, you can come back and listen later when you **do **want to solve this problem.
 If the answer is yes, then I have a second question for you.
 WHEN would you like to overcome your procrastination and get started?
 Today?
 Or later on?